ImBlixPR/LearnGraphics/README.md

 - 🖼️ Tools for designing and interacting with pixel-based environments

 **Usage:**
-Navigate to the `pixelWorld` directory and follow the compilation instructions in the source files to run the simulation.
+To run this project, navigate to the `solution` file and make the project `pixelWorld` as start up project.
+Ensure that all assets are correctly linked, and the necessary libraries are included.

 ---